 The signs and symptoms of sickle cell disease (SCD) vary.
 Some people have mild symptoms.
 Others have very severe symptoms that require hospitalization.
 Although SCD is present at birth, many babies don't show any signs until after 4 months of age.
 The most common signs and symptoms are anemia (low numbers of normal red blood cells) and repeated periods of pain.
+An episode of severe pain is called a sickle cell crisis.
+The pain is most common in the arms, hands, legs, feet or back.
+People who have severe SCD do not live as long as people with milder forms of the disease.

 - Fatigue (Tiredness)